Program Proposal Process

 The Senate Academic Programs and Research Committee (SAPRC) oversees academic program approvals and quality assurance of academic programs.
 The Academic Quality Assurance Manager (Provost's Office) and Faculty of Graduate Studies shepherd proposals though the approval process and are the main points of contact for those who are developing or modifying a program.

 The procedures and information on this website are a required supplement to the proposal forms for the following types of proposals.
+Linked documents are available through SharePoint and are accessible to Dalhousie staff or faculty with a NetID, or upon request to the contacts on the right.

 Types of Program Proposals